HugoMrth/my-code/README.md

 # My code archives

-All time corde archives, wether it's statistic pipeline, functions memos or graphs templates.
+All time code archives, wether it's statistic pipelines, functions memos or graphs templates.
 This repo is private because it is work related and not formated for public availability.

 ## 1. To Do List